Home Crosses Pagan symbols & customs Site search

 Animals, birds and fish are plentiful in armorial bearings, and far too numerous to list here.
 The whole animal is shown or just a part; for example the head, beak or claw.

-Where the extremities terminate in the heads of eagles, lions, etc. it is termed an Anserated Cross.
+Where the extremities terminate in the heads of eagles, lions, etc., it is called an Anserated Cross.

 Other generic terms include: